-Product Interaction Total Trend Micro OfficeScan and Intrusion Defense Firewall None (blocked) 5 McAfee VirusScan, HIPs and SiteAdvisor Click to block (default block) 1 None (blocked) 3 Kaspersky Endpoint Security for Windows Click to allow (default allow) 2 Symantec Endpoint Protection Click to block (default block) 1
+Product Interaction Total Webroot SecureAnywhere Antivirus Click to block (default block) 7 None (blocked) 3 Symantec Endpoint Protection Click to block (default block) 2

 ■ 5.2 Prevalence ratings

 The prevalence of each piece of software is significant.
 If a security product interferes with common applications then the situation is more serious than if it does so with rare ones.
 That said, it is usually expected that anti-malware programs should not interfere with any legitimate software.